 - You will receive an email when your results are ready.
 You can also look for your results by tapping on the “Check Test Results” button on the Home Page in the Passport, which will redirect you to the CareEvolve website (you will need to remember your CareEvolve username and password to log in).

 You will receive reminder notifications about your scheduled dates and times.
 Upon completion of tests, you will be prompted to schedule your next tests based upon the campus visit frequency you indicated in your Passport.

 Off-campus students, or faculty or staff members can always change their testing frequency requirements based upon their actual visits to campus.
 Completion of the Daily Health Assessment will help determine your suggested testing schedule.
-Tests should be completed every 3 to 4 days (twice a week) for those commuting to campus 3 times a week or more.
+Tests should be completed every other week (every 336 hours) for vaccinated individuals, or twice a week (every 96 hours) for unvaccinated individuals.